Cuban Solidarity Movement in the United States: President Grant

 With the commencement of the 10 Years war in 1868 various groups who supported Cuban independence applied pressure to President Ulysses S. Grant to enter the conflict in an attempts to aid Cuba.
 Many looked to the united states as an emancipatory power that after recently having freed its own slaves, would fight for the cause of freedom in Cuba as well.
 This included groups such as the Cuban Anti-Slavery Committee and Cubans who had immigrated to the United States.
-Rather than directly intervene in Cuba, Grant instead proposed the annexation of Santo Domingo in the Dominican Republic.
+Rather than directly intervene in Cuba, Grant instead proposed the annexation of Santo Domingo (Dominican Republic).
 This was done in the name of Monroe Doctrine with Grant making the claim that the annexation would provide an advantageous position to combat slavery in Cuba.
 It's unclear how this affected the conflict in Cuba.
 One of the most influential contributors to Grant's policy on the war were the government officials he associated with.
 These included the figures such as Hamilton Fish, and George Henry Williams Despite domestic support of certain groups, Grant was reluctant to enter in the war and instead engaged in a sort of cold war with Spain.
 The administration came closest to entering the war with the Virginius Affair in which an American owned steamboat carrying supplies and weapons to Cuba was captured by the Spanish and the crew tried on land.
 The trial resulted in 53 executions of the Cuban, American, and British crewmen.
 The executions provoked outrage among the American public applying pressure on Grant to enter the war.
 Rather than enter the war however, Grant made several demands to the Spanish government.
 These were: the punishment of those involved in the executions, the returning of the ship and crew who had not been executed, and the payment in restitutions of 80,000$.
 Spain agreed to the terms and War was avoided.